-In an AP Automation system (our specialty) there are generally four different document & data capture methodologies.
+In an Accounts Payable Automation system (our specialty) there are generally four different document & data capture methodologies.

 But that’s only part of the data capture equation.
 Most organizations receive invoices from a variety of different channels and in all kinds of media/formats.

 The key to streamlining the data capture process in your AP automation system is to quickly and efficiently identify incoming documents, separate them into their logical groups and route them to the the appropriate people or process.
 This means developing a strategy that identifies incoming documents by source (EDI file, email, etc. ) and media (paper, electronic), and separate them into individual documents/files (single or multi-page) and routes them to the appropriate people/queue or processes/systems.
 For example a multi-page PO based invoice file in PDF format comes into a designated email box.
 ICG’s Document Assembly Tool (DAT – see illustration below) would identify that file, automatically route it to the DAT tool where a user can separate single from multi-page invoices.
 From that point the system would automatically route the invoices for matching and upload into the financial system for payment.